-- \ The effective rates are inclusive of health & education cess (Cess), which is 4% and applicable surcharge.
-The surcharge is subject to a marginal relief, which provides that incremental tax payable on account of surcharge shall not be more than such income exceeding the slab rate on account of which surcharge/incremental surcharge is levied.
-An Indian resident whose total income does not exceed INR 500,000 (approx. USD 6,780) is eligible for a rebate of 100% of income tax, subject to a maximum amount of INR 12,500 (approx. USD 169).
-Further, a standard deduction on salary income of up to INR 50,000 (approx. USD 678) or the actual salary received, whichever is less, in lieu of deductions on account of transport allowance (except in the case of differently abled persons) and reimbursement of medical expenses is also provided. - \\ The exemption limit for resident individuals above 60 years of age and below 80 years is INR 300,000 (approx. USD 4,068).
-In case of a resident individual of age of 80 years or above, the basic exemption limit is INR 500,000 (approx. USD 6,780).
+\ The effective rates are inclusive of health & education cess ("Cess"), which is 4% and applicable surcharge.
+The surcharge is subject to a marginal relief, which provides that incremental tax payable on account of surcharge shall not be more than such income exceeding the slab rate on account of which surcharge/ incremental surcharge is levied.
+Under this tax regime, an Indian resident whose total income does not exceed INR 700,000 (approx. USD 8537) is eligible for a rebate of 100% of income tax, subject to a maximum amount of INR 25,000 (approx. USD 305).
+Further, while most allowances and deductions will not be available under the new default tax regime, a standard deduction on salary income of up to INR 50,000 (approx. USD 610) or the actual salary received, whichever is less, in lieu of deductions on account of transport allowance (except in the case of differently abled persons) and reimbursement of medical expenses will continue to be available.

 Q4.
-How are Corporations taxed in India?
+How are corporations taxed in India?